Biden targets GOP Rep. Boebert in her district in a fresh political attack on Republicans

 The trip comes as Biden struggles with low approval ratings while he prepares for a likely 2024 rematch against former President Donald Trump, leaving Democrats eager for opportunities to score political points against Republicans.

-Biden plans to tour CS Wind, the world’s largest facility for wind tower manufacturing, in the town of Pueblo.
+Biden plans to tour CS Wind, the world’s largest facility for wind tower manufacturing, in Pueblo.
 The trip was originally scheduled for last month, but it was delayed as the Democratic president focused on the outbreak of war between Israel and Hamas.

 CS Wind is undergoing a $200 million expansion that is expected to create 850 jobs by 2026 with help from the tax benefits in the Inflation Reduction Act, which included hundreds of billions of dollars of financial incentives.